North Tulsa

 These efforts in North Tulsa help:

-- Invest in diverse and accessible housing options to prevent displacement, increase choice and expand healthy living environments — including the construction of 36N, the largest affordable housing development in Tulsa's history
+- Diversify housing options to prevent displacement, increase housing choices and expand healthy living environments through developments like 36N, the largest affordable housing development in Tulsa’s history, and other developments in the Hawthorne and Whitman neighborhoods

 Programs we support